yacosta738/yacosta738.github.io/src/pages/blog/l-the-liskov-substitution-principle.md

 ---
-title: "[L] The Liskov Substitution Principle"
+title: '[L] The Liskov Substitution Principle'
 description: The Liskov substitution principle is a fundamental rule in software development that ensures the interchangeability of objects of a subclass with those of a superclass.
 Failing to adhere to this rule can lead to unexpected